HieuNguyenTrong/HieuNg.github.io/_posts/2017-12-30-deep-learning.md

     + P = ( F - 1 ) /2

 - The depth of the output size: it corresponds to the number of filters
+Note:
+ + In Caffe library, a batch size of the network which corresponds to the number of filtets.
+Therefore, choosing a good batch size for training is essential due to the power of GPUs.